haoyu-x/Vision-in-Action/hardware/3D_Printing/README.md

 ### [Robot sholder & neck mount](./shoulder)

 Bambu Lab 3D printer settings:

 You can start by loading the 3MF file, which automatically applies all the necessary settings.
-If that doesn't work, load the STL file and follow the detailed settings manually:
+If that doesn't work, load the STL file and follow the detailed settings manually.

 - **Shoulder Mount.stl**
   - `Process > Global`